MohidFarhan/MohidFarhan.github.io/_posts/2025-10-10-Unlocking-the-Secrets-of-the-Universe-with-a-Telescope.md

 ![Figure 8](/assets/images/SaturnSS.png)

 What are these dips?
 To understand that, we also need simple O-levels physics knowledge (or A-levels physics at best).
-We need to interpret what a dip implies at first. \\
+We need to interpret what a dip implies at first\

 A dip in this context is a sudden drop of intensity for a particular wavelength, meaning that for some reason, less photons of that particular wavelength reach the lens of our telescope.
-Let's keep this in the back of our minds and move to O-levels chemistry now. \\
+Let's keep this in the back of our minds and move to O-levels chemistry now\

 Let's think of the simplest atom we know: the Hydrogen atom: an electron orbiting a proton.
 Now, we know that the ionization energy is the energy required to remove the electron, situated in the ground state.
 We know that the electrons reside in shells, and to move from one shell to the other, they must receive a very particular "push",and if the push is too hard or too small, and the electrons can't leap from one shell to the next.
-Shells can also be interpret as quantized energy levels, and the quantization implies that the energy absorbed by the electron must have an exact value to transition from one shell to the next. \\
+Shells can also be interpret as quantized energy levels, and the quantization implies that the energy absorbed by the electron must have an exact value to transition from one shell to the next.

 Now, the change in energy between shells can be calculated from the Rydberg's relation.